 Oral contraceptives may:

 - Alleviate the symptoms of premenstrual syndrome, or PMS (my biggest pro)

 - Regulate the menstrual cycle (For years, I haven’t had a period at all, which is typical for some women on today’s low-estrogen formulas.)

 - Prevent acne (which is why they’re often prescribed to teenage girls off-label)

 - Decrease the risk of endometrial, colorectal and ovarian cancer

 - Alleviate the symptoms of perimenopause (hot flashes, moodiness, night sweats)

 - Increase the risk of blood clots, particularly after age 35 (my biggest con)

-- Double the risk of glaucoma, a serious eye condition that leads to progressive damage of the optic nerve (it’s the second-leading cause of blindness in the U.S.)
+- Increase the risk of glaucoma, a serious eye condition that leads to progressive damage of the optic nerve, in women aged 40 or older who took the pill for three or more years

-- Possibly increase the risk of breast cancer (Dr. Drai says the data on oral contraceptive use and women –- especially those with a family history of breast cancer -– is conflicting).
+- Possibly increase the risk of breast cancer, especially in those with a significant family history of breast cancer